raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 }
 ```

-Create a Customer.
 A customer represents an individual or business with whom you intend to transact with.
 In order to manage a user's Customers, the `ManageCustomers` OAuth scope is required.

 ### Customer Resource